UTSCCSCC01/finalprojects22-byte-peeps/doc/Research/apis/Instagram API.md

 ## Overview
 The Facebook Graph API (discussed in Facebook API.md), can be configured with additional permissions to enable the retrieval of data related to an Instagram page.

-The instagram page must be connected to the Facebook account, so that there's a shared access token with which you can authenticate to pull data from both platforms.
+The Instagram page must be connected to the Facebook account, so that there's a shared access token with which you can use to authenticate and pull data from both platforms.

 ## Prerequisites
 - The user must have an Instagram professional account that is connected to a Facebook page